d3rp/clima/README.md

 ## Configuration file and environment variables

-The 'prepare' function chains multiple configuration steps in order of priority (lower number overrides higher number):
+The `c` decorator/configuration chains multiple configuration options together in order of priority (lower number overrides higher number):

 1. command line arguments
 1. Environment variables
 1. configuration file definitions
 1. defaults in the schema/template/namedtuple class

-The configuration file should be named `test.cfg` (see TODO) and have an ini type formatting with a 'Default' section:
+The configuration file should be named with postfix `.cfg` e.g. `foo.cfg` and have an ini type formatting with a 'Default' section:

-    # test.cfg
+    # foo.cfg
     [Default]
     x = 2